-Prior to starting any construction, the Contractor shall submit a complete dewatering program for the entire project to CCU, if deemed necessary by the Engineer of Record (EOR), and to any other agencies with jurisdiction over dewatering, such as the Southwest Florida Water Management District (SWFWMD) for review and approval.
+Prior to starting any construction, the Contractor shall submit a complete dewatering program for the entire project to CCU, and to any other agencies with jurisdiction over dewatering, such as the Southwest Florida Water Management District (SWFWMD) and/or the South Florida Water Management District (SFWMD) for review and written approval.
+The program shall include all equipment, materials, and procedures for the well point dewatering system to be an effective process.
 No dewatering shall take place until the EOR and all agencies with jurisdiction over dewatering have approved the dewatering plan and all permits, if required, have been obtained by the Contractor from each appropriate agency.
 Special precautions shall be taken adjacent to structures so the dewatering does not create any structural damage.
-The review of the dewatering program by the EOR and the other regulatory agencies does not relieve the Contractor from the requirement that a dry trench must be provided at the time the utilities are constructed.
+The review of dewatering program by the EOR and the other regulatory agencies does not relieve the Contractor from the requirement that a dry trench must be provided at the time the utilities are installed.
 Any claims for damages as a result of the dewatering operation shall be the responsibility of the Contractor.